 Buy Starter trays with peat pellets

 a dome cover.
-Kits with dome covers serve two purposes: They help to retain
+Dome covers serve two purposes: 1.
+To retain moisture, and

-moisture, and keep the soil from drying out.
-Secondly, they raise the temperature
+keep the soil from drying out.
+2. They raise the temperature of the soil,

 Dome covers are great for starting seeds.
 However, the extra heat and moisture

-encourages damping off disease, an often fatal seedling disease.
-When using
+encourages damping off disease, a fatal seedling disease.
+When using the

 to allow excess moisture to escape.
 After the seedlings have sprouted, we

 ||Jiffy Peat Pots - Round or square pots, in various sizes.
 Round

 pots are by far more popular.
 Fill Jiffy peat pots with your favorite

 seed starting mix.
 Peat pots minimize transplant shock, as the roots are